Why Brentwood

 What are Brentwood price ranges in 2026?

-Brentwood single-family typically runs $700K to $1.1M for the central / older tracts, $900K to $1.5M for the newer master-planned subdivisions (Brentwood Hills, Apple Hill), and $1.2M to $2M+ for the premium 1+ acre estate / golf-course / vineyard-adjacent properties.
+Brentwood single-family typically runs $700K to $1.1M for the central / older tracts, $900K to $1.5M for the newer master-planned subdivisions (Apple Hill Estates, Deer Ridge, Shadow Lakes), and $1.2M to $2M+ for the premium 1+ acre estate, former golf-course frontage, and vineyard-adjacent properties.
 Townhomes and condos run $500K to $800K.
 The October 2022 La Costa Dr closing at $770K is representative of the entry-level Brentwood single-family band; the November 2021 Spyglass Dr closing at $1.095M is the upper end of the master-planned tier.

 Brentwood vs Antioch vs Discovery Bay?